Lesson Plan - Get It!

 - Why were these seasons so vital to life in ancient Egypt?

-Then, move on to the Got It? section to take a closer look at the ancient Egyptian farming timetable.
+Move on to the Got It? section to take a closer look at the ancient Egyptian farming timetable.